The Bankrate promise

 What is a Federal Pell Grant?

-A Pell Grant is a form of need-based federal student aid available to students in the United States.
-Pell Grants can cover all or a portion of tuition costs, as well as books, supplies and personal expenses like room and board.
+A Pell Grant is a form of need-based federal student aid available to college students in the United States.
+Pell Grants can cover all or a portion of qualifying academic expenses, like tuition costs, books, supplies and even personal academic expenses like room and board.
 Unlike student loans, however, Pell Grants don’t have to be repaid under most circumstances.

 The federal government created Pell Grants in order to help students with the most amount of financial need.
 As a result, these grants aren’t always easy to qualify for.
 However, those who do qualify receive substantial aid that they can use alongside student loans, scholarships and other grants.
 While Pell Grants aren’t necessarily designed to cover the full cost of attending college, they can certainly help.